Herodotus and Thucydides

 Herodotus

 The Greek writer Herodotus is considered the world's first historian, "the father of history."
-Others have called him "the father of lies."
+Other have called him "the father of lies."

 Herodotus wrote, "No one is so foolish as to prefer war to peace: in peace children bury their fathers, while in war fathers bury their children."

-Historians are unknown elsewhere in the world until the first century B.C. in China.
+Historians are undocumented elsewhere in the world until the first century BC in China.

 Thucydides

 The Greek writer Thucydides (thoo-SID-uh-dees) is credited with writing the first "scientific" history.
-Gods and legends played no role in his history of the Pellopenesian War between Athens and Sparta, which took place in the late fifth century B.C.
+Gods and legends played no role in his history of the Peloponnesian War between Athens and Sparta, which took place in the late fifth century BC.
 After 27 years of conflict, Sparta won, and Athens went into decline.

 Thucydides wrote only about events that occurred during his lifetime that he could verify through examination of written records and eyewitness accounts.
 He strived for complete objectivity, and in this way he pioneered the historical method used by historians today.

-Thucydides wrote, "So adverse to taking pains are most men in the search for the truth, and so prone are they to turn to what lies readily at hand."
+Thucydides wrote, "Adverse to taking pains are most men in the search for the truth, and prone are they to turn to what lies readily at hand."
 He said truth could be distinguished from fiction "only after investigating with the greatest possible accuracy each detail."

-He tried not only to record events, but to make sense of them.
-Thucydides concluded that men go to war out of "honor, fear, and interest."
+He tried not only to recount events, but to make sense of them.
+Thucydides records one of the figures in his history as observing that men go to war out of "honor, fear, and interest," a formulation not improved upon in subsequent centuries.

 He determined that war could be avoided if humans would base their choices on reason rather than force.
-According to Thucydides, it was because the Athenians violated this principle that they eventually suffered defeat.
+According to Thucydides, it was because Athenians violated this principle that they eventually suffered defeat at the hands of Sparta.